nkurniansyah/Hypertension_PRS/README.md

 ## STEP 2: Construct PRS

-For the main analysis, we used hypertension “pan ancestry” GWAS from [UKBB](https://pan.ukbb.broadinstitute.org), and systolic BP ([SBP](https://pubmed.ncbi.nlm.nih.gov/30578418/)), and diastolic BP ([DBP](https://pubmed.ncbi.nlm.nih.gov/30578418/)) from MVP(Million Veteran Program)
+We used hypertension “pan ancestry” GWAS from [UKBB](https://pan.ukbb.broadinstitute.org), and systolic BP ([SBP](https://pubmed.ncbi.nlm.nih.gov/30578418/)), and diastolic BP ([DBP](https://pubmed.ncbi.nlm.nih.gov/30578418/)) from MVP(Million Veteran Program) to construct PRS (See script below).
+Then we applied CV (Coefecient Variation) to select best perfomance PRS, see manuscript for more detail.

+We provide summary statistics to crete HTN PRS in this repistory(./Summary\_Statitcs/\*).

+## STEP 3: Construct PRSsum

+After run PRS for each summary statistics, then we combine PRS (PRSsum).

+## STEP 3: Perform Association Analysis

+Finally, we perormed association analysis using mix model.